 - Targeting cookies – these cookies record your visit to our Platform, the pages you have visited and the links you have followed.
 We will use this information to make our Platform and the advertising displayed on it more relevant to your interests.
 We may also share this information with third parties for this purpose.

 - You can block cookies by activating the setting on your browser that allows you to refuse the setting of all or some cookies.
 However, if you use your browser settings to block all cookies (including essential cookies) you may not be able to access all or parts of our Platform.

-4.3 Data we get from third-parties (or publicly available sources) like Technical Data from analytics providers, advertising networks, search information providers, Identity and Contact Data from publicly available sources, etc. In the event that you are an individual who does not have any relationship with us, but you believe that an iLex client or user has provided us your personal data, please contact that iLex client or user for any questions you may have about your personal data.
+4.3.
+Data we get from third-parties (or publicly available sources) like Technical Data from analytics providers, advertising networks, search information providers, Identity and Contact Data from publicly available sources, etc. If you are an individual who does not have any relationship with us, but you believe that an iLex client or user has provided us your personal data, please contact that iLex client or user for any questions you may have about your personal data.

 - to manage our relationship with you;